-The Federal Home Loan Bank (FHLB) manages several programs that support the acquisition and development of affordable housing projects and the Family Self-Sufficiency Programs, known as the Individual Development and Empowerment Account (IDEA) program.
+The Federal Home Loan Bank (FHLB) manages a number of programs that support the acquisition and development of affordable housing projects and the Family Self-Sufficiency Programs, known as the Individual Development and Empowerment Account (IDEA) program.
 Tempe non-profits have been successful at receiving such funds in the past.